|Blue, black, red, silver, chocolate

 The Oregon Rex is easy to train to use a litter box, and it also learns routines, so it will know when it’s dinner time and if you are late for work.
 However, it also has a stubborn side that will not sit still for very long to learn any commands

-The short curly hair of your Oregon Rex is extremely easy to maintain and only requires an occasional brushing.
-It’s important to brush its teeth as often as possible with a cat-friendly toothbrush and you might also need to cut the nails if it’s scratching up your furniture.
+The short, curly hair of your Oregon Rex is extremely easy to maintain and only requires occasional brushing.
+It’s important to brush their teeth as often as possible with a cat-friendly toothbrush, and you might also need to cut the nails if it’s scratching up your furniture.